mlrun/mlrun/docs/end-to-end-pipeline.rst

    Note: The same command can be issued through CLI commands:
    ``mlrun project my-proj/ -r main -p "v3io:///users/admin/mlrun/kfp/{{workflow.uid}}/"``

-The dirty flag allow us to run a project with uncommited changes (when the notebook is in the same git dir it will always be dirty)
+The dirty flag allow us to run a project with uncommitted changes (when the notebook is in the same git dir it will always be dirty)

 .. code:: ipython3